SVGoogle/Data-Analysis-Movie-Dataset/README.md

-# TmDB-data-analysis-Udacity
+# Exploratory data analysis of a movie dataset
-This is an example project of an Exploratory Data Analysis of a movie dataset.
+This is an example code that investigates charachteristics of high revenue movies.